 King George, Eastern School, Sand whiting or Stout whiting—whiting has a light, sweet flavour and need little intervention aside from a hot pan to make them taste exceptional.
 In this recipe for pan-fried whiting with celery and pomegranate salad, the whiting is simply cooked in olive oil, lemon and parsley for a couple of minutes on both sides and serve with a bright, crunchy salad.
 Perfect for a quick but impressive midweek meal.

 Popular in Mediterranean cuisine since Roman times, mullet is often shunned in Australia due to its more intensely fishy flavour.
-But this deeply umami quality works well cooked on dry heat—baked, grilled, barbecued to bring out its natural sweetness—as well as smoking and pickling to soften the fishy taste, or cooking it up in a bold curry, like this south Indian curry of mullet.
+But this deep umami quality works well cooked on dry heat—baked, grilled, barbecued to bring out its natural sweetness—as well as smoking and pickling to soften the fishy taste, or cooking it up in a bold curry, like this south Indian curry of mullet.

 If you want to cook sardines with success it's best to take a note from the professionals: the Spanish and Portuguese.
 Coat the sardines in a herb-laced crumb, grilled them, and served them with a creamy condiment - it's a recipe for success.
 Try it with these fried sardines with aioli, and find a new-found fondness of this lesser-loved variety in Australia.